rkellermeyer/idyuhDocs/projectReadMe.txt

 that need to be collected by the service to be used for identification and service integrity purposes.

-All users will be required to provide:
+All users will be required to provide as a minimum:
   1. A valid First Name, Last Name, Email and Username.
   2. A valid address for their account which includes at a minimum:
     a.
 One valid street address.